 Your generator runs a weekly self-test, which is a great start, but a quick visual check goes a long way.
 Once a month, take a walk out to your unit.
 Make sure it’s clean and free of yard debris.
 Check the oil level, just as you would with a car, and look at the air filter to see if it’s dirty or clogged.
 These small steps are crucial because minor issues, like a low oil level or a blocked filter, can add up to major problems when your generator is under the stress of a real outage.
 Keeping an eye on these basics helps ensure your system is always ready to go.

-The Benefits of a Professional Maintenance Plan
+Why a Professional Maintenance Plan Is Worth It

 While your monthly check-ins are important, some tasks are best left to a certified technician.
 A professional Generac maintenance plan ensures that the complex parts of your system are in top shape.
 Technicians perform essential services like battery inspections, fuel system tests, and oil and filter changes.
 For instance, generators operating in very hot or cold weather may need an oil change more frequently than the standard annual schedule.
 Having a professional handle these details gives you peace of mind, knowing that an expert has thoroughly inspected your investment and confirmed it’s ready for whatever Southeastern PA throws our way.